SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Experiments

 \subsubsection{Base model performance}

-The performance comparison of base models is shown in Table~\ref{tab:cpt_results}. \model-base consistently outperforms other general base models across four scientific benchmarks.
-Specifically, compared with LLMs of less than 15 billion parameters, \model-7B-Base shows an average accuracy improvement of 3.9\% over Qwen2-7B.
-For LLMs with more than 50 billion parameters, \model-72B-Base, with QLoRA training, outperforms all other LLMs (without quantization) as large as 110 billion parameters.
-The results demonstrate the effectiveness of CPT on high-quality scientific corpora, paving the way to a specialized LLM for scientific literature understanding.
+The performance comparison of base models is shown in Table~\ref{tab:cpt_results}. \model-base consistently outperforms other general base models across four scientific benchmarks, indicating its extensive domain knowledge.
+For instance, \model-7B-Base achieves an average accuracy improvement of 2.60\% over Qwen2.5-7B-Base, despite both models having a comparable parameter count.
+This improvement can be attributed to the specialized pretraining on high-quality domain-specific corpora.
+It benefits from exposure to scientific language patterns, terminology, and reasoning.